wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

   ![URL For Request](/images/BlazeMeter/BlazeMeter-UrlEntered.png)

   5. Under 'Load Configuration' we can then set how many users will be used in this performance testing (i.e. how many clients will be requesting from the API simultaneously), how long the load test lasts for and how quickly users are added.
-Choose the following settings:
+We want to show how increasing the number of users affects the response time, so choose the following settings:
     - Total Users: 50
     - Duration: 5 minutes
     - Ramp up Time: 4 minutes